syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 {% endhighlight %}
 {% endtabs %}

-## Binding command of inner ListView to Model Command?
+## Binding command of inner ListView to Model Command

-You can bind command of `Button` inside `ItemTemplate` to the command in Model by specifying `Source` property with its root element as reference to execute the binded property of type command.
+You can bind a command for a `Button` inside `ItemTemplate` to the command in Model by specifying `Source` property with its root element as reference to execute the binded property of type command.

 {% tabs %}
 {% highlight xaml %}